eltharynd/OnePacerr/README.md

 Other than organizing your episode files, it also updates metadata and posters so that it looks nice and professional on your Media Server.

-It supports the most popular torrenting clients (qBittorrent, deluge and µTorrent) and the most popular Media Servers (Plex, Jellyfin, Emby), or it can even be used without a torrenting client or a Media Server at all.
+It supports the most popular torrenting clients (qBittorrent, deluge, µTorrent and transmission) and the most popular Media Servers (Plex, Jellyfin, Emby), or it can even be used without a torrenting client or a Media Server at all.

 Also check [One Pace public API](https://github.com/eltharynd/one-pace-api).